leodemisel/project-website/index.md

 ![A great image](/assets/img/Screenshot 2023-12-10 at 17.09.59.png)

 ### Identifying the Best Week
-In our study of weeks, we take week 52 as a benchmark.
-We regress the box office on dummies variable of the weeks across 87 countries from 1897 to 2012.
-Interestingly, weeks 20, 21, and 23-30 consistently show higher box office figures compared to other months, on average.
-Notably, weeks 23-26 correspond to June, and weeks 27-31 correspond to July.
+In our investigation into weekly trends, we designate week 52 as our benchmark and conduct regression analysis using dummy variables for weeks across 87 countries from 1897 to 2012.
+The exciting thing is that weeks 20, 21, and 23-30 consistently exhibit higher box office figures than other weeks, indicating an upward trend on average.
+Notably, weeks 23-26 align with June, and weeks 27-31 correspond to July.
+Weeks 46, 47, and 50 also perform well, coinciding with November and December midpoints, respectively.

-Our regression analysis of 'box-office and week' supports our initial assumption and aligns with patterns observed in our monthly research.
-It's worth mentioning that the end of May (week 20, 21) and the middle of November and December (week 46, 50) also emerge as promising periods for successful box office releases.
+Our regression analysis, focusing on the relationship between box office performance and weeks, reinforces our initial assumption and reflects the trends observed in our monthly analysis.
+It reaffirms that summer is the premier release period for maximizing box office earnings, while winter is the second-best option.

 ## Oscar analysis